maksimandrianov/cdcontainers/README.md

-# cdcontainers - data containers for C
+# cdcontainers - data containers and data structures for C

-Library of data containers for C programming language.
+Library of data containers and data structures for C programming language.
 The cdcontainers interface is similar to C ++ STL.
 The library contains the following data containers:
 * cdc_vector - dynamic array
 * cdc_list - doubly linked list